HomeBlogMarketingSEO9+ SEO Metrics You Should Be Measuring

 Monitoring referring domains lets you unveil “bad” websites and keywords you prefer not to be associated with.
 You can upload a list of these pages to GSC that you don’t want Google to recognize as “recommendations”.

 The metric can also be useful in discovering what caused an increase in keyword ranking.
-You might need to check the referring domains and backlinks for this keyword and see if other websites are linked to the page you are promoting.
+For example, you might need to check the referring domains and backlinks for these keywords to see if other websites are linked to the page you are promoting.

 How to measure it?